elnatanKleinmen/Biological_Computation/README.md

           3 4

-  Enter 2 and than the edges of the graph, as ints, first the source vertex of the egde and then the destination vertex of the egde.
+  Enter 2 and than the edges of the graph, as ints, first the source vertex of the edge and then the destination vertex of the edge.

 **The program will output all sub-graphs of size 𝑛 and the count of  how many instances appear of each motif to the file "all_sub_graphs_of_size_n_counting" for the chosen graph and n in range 0 to 4.**